Productivity¶

 Templates¶

-It's super-easy to extend classes, but vectorbtpro revolves around functions, so how do we enhance them or change their workflow?
-The easiest way is to introduce a tiny function (i.e., callback) that can be provided by the user and called by the main fucntion at some point in time.
-But this would require the main function to know which arguments to pass to the callback and what to do with the outputs.
-Here's a better idea: allow most arguments of the main function to become callbacks and then execute them to reveal the actual values.
-Such arguments are called "templates" and such a process is called "substitution".
-Templates are especially useful when some arguments (such as arrays) should be constructed only once all the required information is available, for example, once other arrays have been broadcast.
-Also, each such substitution opportunity has its own identifier such that you can control when a template should be substituted.
-In vectorbtpro, templates are first-class citizens and are integrated into most functions for an unmatched flexibility!
+- It is easy to extend classes, but since VBT revolves around functions, how do we enhance them or change their workflow?
+The easiest way is to introduce a small function (i.e., callback) that the user can provide and that the main function calls at some point.
+However, this would require the main function to know what arguments to pass to the callback and how to handle its outputs.
+Here is a better idea: allow most arguments of the main function to become callbacks, then execute those to obtain their actual values.
+These arguments are called "templates" and this process is known as "substitution".
+Templates are especially useful when some arguments (such as arrays) should be built only once all required information is available, for example, when other arrays have already been broadcast.
+Each substitution opportunity has its own identifier so you can control when a template should be substituted.
+In VBT, templates are first-class citizens and are integrated into most functions for unmatched flexibility!

 >>> def resample_apply(index, by, apply_func, *args, template_context={}, **kwargs):